A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Generalized Axis--Angle Attitude Control

-It is important to note that for the law specified by (\ref{EQN06}), we selected $\gamma(\Theta_\ts{e})$ to be an extended $\mathcal{K}_\infty$ function in order to enforce the existence of a unique zero for $\gamma(\Theta_{\ts{e}})$ and a unique equilibrium point for the CL dynamics given by \mbox{(\ref{EQN07a})--(\ref{EQN07b})}, over the selected range of $\Theta_{\ts{e}}$.
-In summary, the CL dynamics resulting from using the control input specified by (\ref{EQN06}) exhibit a unique equilibrium point, given by the \mbox{quaternion-vector} pair \mbox{$\bs{\qbar}^{\star}_{\ts{e}} = \left[1~0~0~0\right]^T$} and \mbox{$\bs{\omega}^{\star}_{\ts{e}} = \bs{0}$}.
-This result does not contradict the topological obstruction discussed in\cite{ChaturvediNA2011} and references therein, according to which every continuous \mbox{time-invariant} CL vector field on $\mathcal{SO}(3)$ must exhibit more than one equilibrium point because, for the selected function $\gamma(\cdot)$ and range for $\Theta_{\ts{e}}$, the term $\gamma(\Theta_{\ts{e}})\bs{u}_{\ts{e}}$ is discontinuous at \mbox{$\Theta_{\ts{e}} = 2\pi$\,rad}.
-As a consequence, the resulting CL dynamics specified by \mbox{(\ref{EQN07a})--(\ref{EQN07b})} are also discontinuous, which forces the existence of a unique fixed point, similarly to the cases presented in\cite{MayhewCG2011II} and references therein.
-Because of the imposed discontinuity on the CL dynamics, to analyze the system of differential equations given by \mbox{(\ref{EQN07a})--(\ref{EQN07b})}, we use Carath\'{e}odory's concept of solution as stated in \mbox{Definition\,2.1} of\cite{HajekO1979}.
+For the law specified by (\ref{EQN06}), we selected $\gamma(\Theta_\ts{e})$ to be an extended class $\mathcal{K}$ function in order to enforce the existence of a unique zero for $\gamma(\Theta_{\ts{e}})$ and a unique equilibrium point for the CL dynamics given by \mbox{(\ref{EQN07a})--(\ref{EQN07b})}, over the selected range of $\Theta_{\ts{e}}$.
+In summary, the CL dynamics resulting from using the control input specified by (\ref{EQN06}) \mbox{exhibit a unique equilibrium,} given by the \mbox{quaternion--vector} pair \mbox{$\bs{\qbar}^{\star}_{\ts{e}} = \left[1~0~0~0\right]^T$} and \mbox{$\bs{\omega}^{\star}_{\ts{e}} = \bs{0}$}, for \mbox{$\Theta_{\ts{e}} \in \left[0,2\pi\right)$}.
+This result does not contradict the topological obstruction discussed in\cite{ChaturvediNA2011}---according to which all continuous \mbox{time-invariant} CL vector fields on $\bs{\mathcal{SO}}(3)$ must exhibit multiple equilibria---as the CL dynamics are defined on an \mbox{axis--angle} covering that generates a unique coordinate representation of each rotation in $\bs{\mathcal{SO}}(3)$, rather than on $\bs{\mathcal{SO}}(3)$ itself.
+Furthermore, for \mbox{$\Theta_{\ts{e}} \in \left(-\infty,\infty \right)$}, the term $\gamma(\Theta_{\ts{e}})\bs{u}_{\ts{e}}$ is discontinuous at \mbox{$\Theta_{\ts{e}} = 2{\pi}k$\,rad}, for all nonzero \mbox{$k \in \mathbb{Z}$}.
+As a result, the CL dynamics specified by \mbox{(\ref{EQN07a})--(\ref{EQN07b})} are also discontinuous, which forces the existence of a unique fixed point, similarly to the cases presented in\cite{MayhewCG2011II}.
+However, discontinuities produce numerous experimental and theoretical problems; for example, to analyze the differential equations of the CL system specified by \mbox{(\ref{EQN07a})--(\ref{EQN07b})} when \mbox{$\Theta_{\ts{e}} \in \left(-\infty,\infty \right)$}, we must use Carath\'{e}odory's notion of solution, as stated in \mbox{[\citenum{HajekO1979},~Definition\,2.1]}.
+For these reasons, \mbox{$\Theta_{\ts{e}} \in \left[0,2\pi\right)$} is a superior choice for the problem considered in this letter.